davesnx/styled-ppx/README.md

 esy test
 ```

-This project uses [Dune](https://dune.build/) as a build system, if you add a dependency in your `package.json` file, don't forget to add it to your `dune` and `dune-project` files too.
+This project uses [Dune](https://dune.build/) as a build system, if you add a dependency in your `package.json` file, don't forget to add it to your `dune`.

 ### Running Tests